Grounds for Marriage

 Grounds for Marriage is a 1951 American romantic comedy film directed by Robert Z. Leonard.
-Written and produced by Samuel Marx, the film stars Van Johnson and Kathryn Grayson.
+Written and produced by Samuel Marx, the film stars Van Johnson, Kathryn Grayson and Paula Raymond.

 Plot

 Ina Massine (Kathryn Grayson) is an opera diva who divorced throat specialist Dr. Lincoln "Linc" I. Bartlett (Van Johnson) three years ago.
 Nowadays, she regrets this decision and attempts to win back his affection.
 Linc, however, is engaged to Agnes Oglethorpe Young (Paula Raymond), the beautiful young daughter of his mentor, Dr. Carleton Radwin Young (Lewis Stone).
 Nevertheless, Ina is determined to reconcile with Linc and grabs every chance to try to seduce him.
 Linc remains loyal to his fiancée, though, and soon grows irritated by Ina's attempts to impress him.
 On the night of the premiere of her latest opera La Bohème, Ina is bothered with a sore throat and calls Dr. Young.
 Linc, who is replacing Dr. Young that night, suspects that Ina is faking.
 However, when he examines her, he diagnoses a tropical disease she had possibly gotten in South America.

 Ina ignores his diagnosis and performs that night without any problems.
 The next morning, after becoming upset with Linc and screaming at his portrait in her apartment, she is suddenly unable to speak.
 She goes to see Dr. Young, who diagnoses functional aphonia, a speaking disorder caused by shocking news.
 Young advises psychiatric help and tells Linc that a new love interest for Ina could solve the problem.
 Ina is assigned as Linc's client, much to Agnes' annoyance.
 Although Linc assures Agnes several times he has no feelings for his ex-wife, she remains suspicious of his connection with Ina.

 Linc contacts his brother, Chris Bartlett (Barry Sullivan), hoping he will be able to romance Ina.
-He sets up a date between the two, but Ina shows no interest in Chris, only able to think of Linc.
-Later that night, Ina is able to break through Linc's wall, convincing him to spend the evening with her.
-They enjoy drinks and dancing at a night club where they are spotted by some of Agnes' friends.
+He sets up a date between the two, but Ina shows no interest in Chris and is only able to think of Linc.
+Later that night, Ina is able to break through Linc's wall of defense, convincing him to spend the evening with her.
+They enjoy drinks and dancing at a night club, where they are spotted by some of Agnes' friends.
 On their way back home, Ina again attempts to seduce him.
 Although Linc does not respond to her, he seems to have softened up.
-A couple of nights later, with Ina staying in his apartment to take care of him, Linc, who is suffering from a severe cold, is bothered with a feverish nightmare.
-Linc awakens from the nightmare screaming for Ina.
+A couple of nights later, with Ina staying in his apartment to take care of him, Linc, suffering from a severe cold, is bothered by a feverish nightmare.
+Linc awakens from his nightmare screaming for Ina.